Solid Earnings Propel REITs Higher

 Real Estate Weekly Review

-The REIT ETFs (VNQ and IYR) finished the higher by 1% after two weeks of declines.
+The REIT ETFs (VNQ and IYR) finished higher by 1% after two weeks of declines.
 S&P 500 again closed near a record high.
-The yield-sensitive sectors outperformed this week amid a frenzy of economic news including the GOP tax proposal, the Fed-Chair appointment, and dozens of earnings reports and economic data.
+The yield-sensitive sectors outperformed this week amid a frenzy of economic news including the GOP tax proposal, the Fed Chair appointment, and dozens of earnings reports and economic data.
 Data centers, cell towers, and net lease top-performing sectors while malls lagged.
-The 10-year yield retreated back to 2.35%, a dip of 8bps from last week.
+The 10-year yield retreated back to 2.35%, a dip of 8 bps from last week.

 (Hoya Capital Real Estate, Performance as of 12pm Friday)

 Homebuilders (XHB) dipped 1% after the GOP tax plan proposed to remove some of the tax incentives for homeownership, particularly in the luxury categories.
 A doubling of the standard deduction would mean that middle-income homeowners with mortgage debt would likely see lower taxes through the standard deduction than through itemizing.
-The special interest groups represented the homebuilding industry came out in full force against the plan, accusing the proposal of "benefiting the rich."
+The special interest groups representing the homebuilding industry came out in full force against the plan, accusing the proposal of "benefiting the rich."
 We disagree with this claim and believe that the plan would disproportionally hurt high-income homeowners while benefiting middle-income homeowners and renters.
 Regardless, we expect opponents of tax reform to continue to push the "tax break for the rich" narrative, whether or not it is factually accurate.

 REITs (REM) dipped 2.6% while international real estate (VNQI and RWX) rose 0.7%.
 Within the Equity Income categories, we note the performance and current income yield of the Utilities, Telecom, Consumer Staples, Financials, and Energy.
-Within the Fixed Income categories, we look at Short, Medium, and Long Term Treasuries, as well as Investment Grade and High Yield Corporates, Municipal Bonds, and Global Bonds.
+Within the Fixed Income categories, we look at Short-, Medium-, and Long-Term Treasuries, as well as Investment-Grade and High-Yield Corporates, Municipal Bonds, and Global Bonds.

 REITs are now higher by 0.6% YTD on a price-basis and higher by roughly 3% on a total-return basis.
-REITs ended 2016 with a total return of roughly 9%, lower than its 20-year average annual return of 12%.
+REITs ended 2016 with a total return of roughly 9%, lower than their 20-year average annual return of 12%.
 Going forward, absent continued cap-rate compression, it is reasonable to expect REITs to return an average of 6-8% per year with an annual standard deviation averaging 5-15%.

 3Q17 Earnings Season: Week 3 Recap

-Third quarter earnings continued this week and will conclude next week.
+Third-quarter earnings continued this week and will conclude next week.
 Before earnings season, we published our 3Q17 REIT Earnings Preview.
-More than 75% of REIT have reported so far.
+More than 75% of REITs have reported so far.
 Roughly 50% have beat FFO expectations while 20% have missed.
 So far, the winners of earnings season are cell towers, manufactured housing, data centers, industrials, and hotels, all of which are up 4% or more.
 Healthcare, student housing, and mall REITs have been the losers so far.

 Forward guidance was similarly strong.
 The large-cap REITs that reported this week included AvalonBay (AVB), Vornado (VNO), GGP (GGP), American Tower (AMT), Boston Properties (BXP), Regency Centers (REG), and Welltower (HCN).
 We updated our earnings calendar below each stock's initial reaction to earnings results.

-The best performing REITs on the week included Equinix (EQIX), Extra Space (EXR), SBA Communications (SBAC), Spirit Realty (SRC), HCP (HCP), and Store Capital (STOR).
+The best performing REITs on the week included Equinix (EQIX), Extra Space (EXR), SBA Communications (SBAC), Spirit Realty (SRC), HCP (HCP), and STORE Capital (STOR).

-The worst performers on the week included CBL Associates (CBL), Omega Healthcare (OHI), Kilroy (KRC), Sabra Healthcare (SBRA), and GGP (GGP).
+The worst performers on the week included CBL Associates (CBL), Omega Healthcare (OHI), Kilroy (KRC), Sabra Healthcare (SBRA), and GGP.

-So far, we updated our REIT Rankings for the Data Center, Student Housing, and Manufactured Housing Sector. sectors.
+So far, we updated our REIT Rankings for the Data Center, Student Housing, and Manufactured Housing sectors.
 Next week, we will continue our third-quarter updates.
-Be sure to check out our most recent updates: Apartments, Malls, Self-Storage, Healthcare, Net Lease, Single Family Rentals, Industrial, Hotels, Self-Storage, Cell Towers, and Office, and Shopping Centers, and International.
+Be sure to check out our most recent updates: Apartments, Malls, Self-Storage, Healthcare, Net Lease, Single Family Rentals, Industrial, Hotels, Self-Storage, Cell Towers, Office, Shopping Centers, and International.

 Real Estate Economic Data